-Comedian Mocks Barron Trump, Include ‘School Shooting’ Comments
+Comedian Mocks Barron Trump, Makes ‘School Shooting’ Comments

 As earlier reported by Chicago Tribune, Shannon Noll was featured in a play, Barron Trump: Up Past Bedtime.
 In the show, Barron is shown listening to bedtime story before he stays up at all hours in the night to interact with his imaginary friends.

-Shannon has revealed that she looks a lot like the First Son and that is why she herself was the perfect choice for the role.
+Shannon has revealed that she looks a lot like the first son and that is why she herself was the perfect choice for the role.

 “I was originally going to create a fake Trump child, but I look so much like Barron.
 And going into this, I specifically created this character so that he bears no resemblance in personality to what we’ve seen of Barron Trump.
 I’m just playing him as a generic kid.”

-Apart from tweeting and commenting, Shannon Noll has made herself clear that “Barron Trump is absolutely not the butt of a joke.”
+Apart from tweeting and commenting, Shannon Noll has made it clear that “Barron Trump is absolutely not the butt of a joke.”

-This would not be for the first time when 10-year-old Barron is a subject of cyber bullying.
+This would not be for the first time that Barron has been the subject of cyberbullying.
 Prior to this, Saturday Night Live writer Katie Rich tweeted about Donald Trump’s son.
 In the now-deleted tweet, Rich referred to the young Barron as “the nation’s first homeschool shooter.”

-The backlash against Katie has been intense with millions of Donald Trump supporters, and even some on the political left, calling for her termination.
+The backlash against Katie has been intense, with millions of Donald Trump supporters, and even some on the political left, calling for her termination.
 Monica Lewinsky has come to the child’s defense and tweeted that no one should bully any child.
 After her offensive tweet, Katie Rich was indefinitely suspended from Saturday Night Live.

 I sincerely apologize for the insensitive tweet.
 I deeply regret my actions & offensive words.
 It was inexcusable & I'm so sorry.